-It wont be long now friends – the weather will start to turn, there’ll be a whiff of something new and fresh in the air and we’ll all get a hankering for a change.
+It wont be long now friends – the weather will start to turn, there’ll be a whiff of something warm in the air, the days will stretch longer and we’ll all get a hankering for a change.

 First place I’m starting – the great outdoors.

-Found this pic on Instagram and can’t stop looking it.
+This pic I found on Instagram got me started and can’t stop looking it.

-Now I don’t have a balcony or a view of any exotic looking European buildings
+Now I don’t have a balcony or a view of any exotic looking buildings

-What I do have is a great ugly back verandah that the dogs have the run of, It holds fine views of the two rabbit cages, a pumpkin vine gone wild and a lawn that nearly always needs mowing.
+What I do have is a great ugly back verandah that the dogs have the run of, It holds views of various rabbit cages, a pumpkin vine gone wild and a lawn that nearly always needs mowing.

 Then I found this pic